tdarkscorpion/Talisman-server-files-clean/README.md

 then also give same permission to file 1 2 3

+then dpkg -i *.deb

 and the last step to start server

+then apt-get install screen

+screen <== this is command in ubuntu

 ./1
-then wait to connect
+then wait to connect after connect press ctrl+A then D

+screen
 ./2
- then wait to connect and last step
+ then wait to connect and last step press ctrl+A then D

- ./3 and your talisman server is online so go and play
+ ./3 and your talisman server is online press ctrl+A then D and go play

  to change game_server.evp ask to your editor